DETAILED ACTION

 wherein the sweat conduction element (microfluidic channel, elements 306) extends in a base surface of the patch (wherein lower disposable part, element 300, acts as the base of the completed patch; column 21, line 1 – column 22, line 41; figures 23, 23a and 26a-c), and

-wherein the sweat conduction element (elements 306) is connected to a side surface of the patch or to a peripheral surface of the patch to dissipate sweat to a patch outside (wherein microfluidic channels, elements 306, have an outlet, element 310, to the outside peripheral surface of the patch via vent holes element 327; column 21, line 1 – column 22, line 41; figures 23, 23a and 26a-c)).
+wherein the sweat conduction element (elements 306) is connected to a side surface of the patch or to a peripheral surface of the patch to dissipate sweat to an environment outside of the patch (wherein microfluidic channel has an outlet, element 310, to the outside peripheral surface of the patch to the atmosphere via vent holes element 327; column 21, line 1 – column 22, line 41; figures 23, 23a and 26a-c)).

 Further regarding claim 3; Lee discloses the sweat conduction element is configured as a sweat conduction slit (wherein microfluidic channels, elements 306 meet the BRI of a sweat conduction slit as they are cutout of substrate material, element 304; column 21, line 1 – column 22, line 41; figures 23, 23a and 26a-c).